Bibhav48/Automated-Assignment-Handler/README.md

 ## 🚀 Overview

-**Automated Assignments** is a powerful full-stack web application designed to help students automate, organize, and complete their assignments directly from Canvas LMS.
+**Instant Assignments** is a powerful full-stack web application designed to help students automate, organize, and complete their assignments directly from Canvas LMS.
 Using AI-driven workflows, rich UI components, and real-time integrations, the app transforms the academic workload into a smarter, faster, and more efficient experience.

 ---